-- To specify which type of log messages to include in the search, from the drop-down list at the right side of the page, select the log message type.
+- To specify which type of log messages to include in the search, from the drop-down list at the right side of the page, select the log message type (Traffic Logs, Alarm Logs, Event Logs, or Statistic Logs).
 To search all log message types, select All Logs.

 WatchGuard Cloud does not support search across all fields and all logs with wildcards.
 You must select a log message type and a field when if you want to use a wildcard.